sublimelsp/LSP/docs/src/features.md

 ## Server Commands

 In Sublime Text you can bind any runnable command to a key or add it to various UI elements.
 Commands in Sublime Text are normally supplied by plugins or packages written in Python.
 A language server may provide a runnable command as well.
-These kinds of commands are wrapped in an `lsp_execute` Sublime command that you can bind to a key.
+These kinds of commands are wrapped in an `lsp_execute` Sublime command that you can bind to a key, see [Execute server commands](commands.md#execute-server-commands) for details.

-## Server Settings

-Regular Sublime Text packages provide settings to adjust their behavior either via a `.sublime-settings` file that you can override in `Packages/User/package-name.sublime-settings`.
-A package may also allow customization through the `Packages/User/Preferences.sublime-settings` file and/or syntax-specific or project-specific settings.

-A language server may itself also expose settings that you can use to customize its behavior.
-For instance certain linter settings.
-This package allows customizing language server settings.

-## Server Initialization Options

-Initialization Options are like [Server Settings](#server-settings), except they are static in the sense that they cannot be changed once the language server subprocess has started.

-## Subprocesses

-A language server usually runs as a long-lived subprocess of Sublime Text.
-Once you start Sublime Text and open a view, the syntax of that view is matched against any possible client configurations registered.
-If a [client configuration](client_configuration.md) matches, a subprocess is started that will then serve you language smartness.